cozy/cozy-stack/.planning/STATE.md

 ### Blockers

-None.
+None for Phase 1 (shipped).
+See "Deferred Follow-ups" → FOLLOWUP-01 for the harness-race deferral that must be resolved before Phase 2 (disposition decision at phase transition).

 ---

-*Last updated: 2026-04-05 after executing Plan 01-07 (PROPFIND Depth 0/1/infinity with DirIterator streaming, GREEN + REFACTOR)*
+*Last updated: 2026-04-05 after executing Plan 01-09 (end-to-end gowebdav integration test + Phase 1 sign-off; harness race deferred to FOLLOWUP-01)*